 Time your spring visit to align with one of these fantastic events to make the most of your trip.

-- Asparafest (May): This festival celebrates local restaurants and fruit stands that offer asparagus.
-Enjoy special items such as the asparagus burger at Pepp’rmint Stick Drive-In, battered asparagus from Majors Restaurant, or asparagus and pepper-jack cheese tamales at Los Hernandez Tamales.
+• Asparafest (May): This festival celebrates local restaurants and fruit stands that offer asparagus.
+Enjoy special items such as an asparagus burger, battered asparagus, and asparagus and pepper-jack cheese tamales.

 Spring Yakima Valley Itinerary